 What does Bass Ale Taste Like?

-Bass Ale is an easy-drinking and enjoyable Ale Beer.
-Initial aromas of malt and freshly baked banana bread are elegantly complemented by flavors of fresh banana, chestnut, and malt up front.
+Bass Ale is an easy-drinking and enjoyable Ale.
+Initial aromas of malt and freshly baked banana bread are elegantly complemented by flavors of fresh banana, chestnut, and caramel up front.

 Read our full guide on beer types and varieties.

 Bass Pale Ale is a rich amber color and is a little darker than most traditional and modern ales that are available today.
 The darker color comes from the higher kilning temperatures needed for brewing this style of ale.